HISTORICAL MEMORY

 The Marquis de La Fayette (French miliary officer and politician who volunteered to serve in the Continental Army.)

 Even before France began supporting the colonists, a young soldier named Lafayette joined the Revolution.
 The French aristocracy originally objects to the wealthy young aristocrat’s involvement.
-In response, Lafayette sales to America as a 19-year-old who believed in the colonists’ cause.
+In response, Lafayette sails to America as a 19-year-old who believed in the colonists’ cause.
 His early experience as a soldier in France made him a general officer in the Continental army.
 He rode next to George Washington which gave weight to the Revolution’s global importance by internationalizing the war.

 America’s independence.